(Alcoholic) Chocolate Freezer Cake Recipe

 Detailed Instructions for Non-alcoholic Version

-- Mash the biscuits.
-Here are 3 suggestions for how to do this:
+- Mash the 250 g of biscuits.
+Here are 3 suggestions for how

-- The quickest way I have found to do it without a foodprocessor is:
+- The quickest way I have found to do it is:

 a more interesting texture).